huggingface/datasets/datasets/lama/README.md

 * sub_surface: the surface text for the subject
 * obj_surface: The surface text for the object.
 This is the word that should be predicted by the [MASK] token.
 * masked_sentence: The masked sentence used to probe, with the object word replaced with [MASK]
-* template: A pattern of text for extracting the relationship, object and subject of the form "[X] some text [Y]", where [X] and [Y] are the subject and object slots respectively.
+* template: A pattern of text for extracting the relationship, object and subject of the form "[X] some text [Y]", where [X] and [Y] are the subject and object slots respectively. template may be missing and replaced with an empty string.
-* template_negated: Same as above, except the [Y] is not the object.
+* template_negated: Same as above, except the [Y] is not the object. template_negated may be missing and replaced with empty strings.
-* label: the label for the relationship/predicate
+* label: the label for the relationship/predicate. label may be missing and replaced with an empty string.
-* description': a description of the relationship/predicate
+* description': a description of the relationship/predicate. description may be missing and replaced with an empty string.
-* type: a type id for the relationship/predicate
+* type: a type id for the relationship/predicate. type may be missing and replaced with an empty string.

 The conceptnet config has the following fields:
 * uuid: the id
-* sub: the subject
+* sub: the subject. subj may be missing and replaced with an empty string.
-* obj: the object to be predicted.
+* obj: the object to be predicted. obj may be missing and replaced with an empty string.
 * pred: the predicate/relationship
 * obj_label: the object label
 * masked_sentence: The masked sentence used to probe, with the object word replaced with [MASK]
-* negated: same as above, except [MASK] should predict something that is not the object word.
+* negated: same as above, except [MASK] is replaced by something that is not the object word. negated may be missing and replaced with empty strings.

 The squad config has the following fields: